 - Has a slightly sweet flavor, plus a somewhat nutty flavor, so it is good for baked goods because you can add less sugar.

-- Works well in combination with other flours and starches like almond or coconut flour, oats and arrowroot starch etc.
+- Works well in combination with other flours and starches like almond flour , coconut flour , oat flour and arrowroot starch etc.

 - Has a crunchy, sweet texture and flavor it is good in baking recipes like pie crusts and cookies, brownies or pancakes.